saprykin/plibsys/platforms/vms-general/README.md

 * `@build_vms.com NOLIB RUN_TESTS` only runs already built tests.
 * `@build_vms.com CLEAN` cleans all the files produced during a build.

+You can use _Boost_ reduced mini-version supplied with the library in `boost` directory.
+Version 1.34.1 was checked and works fine.

 ## More

 OpenVMS can mangle long (> 31 characters) symbol names in a compiled object